-If,
+If.

-- (1) Yield Operating LLC or any of its Subsidiaries acquires or creates another Wholly Owned Subsidiary after the issue date and such Wholly Owned Subsidiary Guarantees any Obligations of Yield Operating LLC under the Credit Agreement, or - (2) any Wholly Owned Subsidiary of Yield Operating LLC that does not currently Guarantee any Obligations of Yield Operating LLC under the Credit Agreement subsequently Guarantees any Obligations of Yield Operating LLC under the Credit Agreement, or - (3) if there is no Indebtedness of Yield Operating LLC outstanding under the Credit Agreement at that time, any Wholly Owned Subsidiary of Yield Operating LLC (including any newly acquired or created Wholly Owned Subsidiary) Guarantees any Obligations with respect to any other Material Indebtedness of Yield Operating LLC, then such newly acquired or created Wholly Owned Subsidiary or Wholly Owned Subsidiary that subsequently fully and unconditionally Guarantees obligations under the Credit Agreement or other Material Indebtedness of Yield Operating LLC, as the case may be, will become a Guarantor of the notes and execute a supplemental indenture and deliver an opinion of counsel satisfactory to the trustee within

-30 business days of the date on which it was acquired or created or guaranteed other Material Indebtedness of Yield Operating LLC, as the case may be.
+- (1) Yield Operating LLC or any of its Subsidiaries acquires or creates another Wholly Owned Subsidiary after the issue date and such Wholly Owned Subsidiary Guarantees any Obligations of Yield Operating LLC under the Credit Agreement, or - (2) any Wholly Owned Subsidiary of Yield Operating LLC that does not currently Guarantee any Obligations of Yield Operating LLC under the Credit Agreement, or - (3) if there is no Indebtedness of Yield Operating LLC outstanding under the Credit Agreement at that time, any Wholly Owned Subsidiary of Yield Operating LLC (including any newly acquired or created Wholly Owned Subsidiary) Guarantees any Obligations with respect to any other Material Indebtedness of Yield Operating LLC, then such newly acquired or created Wholly Owned Subsidiary or Wholly Owned Subsidiary that subsequently fully and unconditionally Guarantees obligations under the Credit Agreement or other Material Indebtedness of Yield Operating LLC, as the case may be, will become a Guarantor of the notes and execute a supplemental indenture and deliver an opinion of counsel satisfactory to the trustee within 30 business days of the date on which it was acquired or created or guaranteed other Material Indebtedness of Yield Operating LLC, as the case may be.